 Are you looking for a job in Russia and wondering how difficult it will be to find one?
 The answer might surprise you.
 In fact, due to many factors, Russia is one of the easiest countries in the world to find a job as an expat.
 In 2020, US News & World Report ranked Russia the number one country in the world to start a career.

-If you need encouragement to start your job search in Russia you have come to the right place, here are 3 great reasons why it isn’t that hard to find a job in Russia.
+If you need encouragement to start your job search in Russia, you have come to the right place; here are 3 great reasons why it isn’t that hard to find a job in Russia.

 Demand for Native English Speakers

-If you have ever been to Russia, you know that English, especially outside of Moscow and St. Petersburg, is not widely spoken.
+If you have ever been to Russia, you know that English, especially outside Moscow and St. Petersburg, is not widely spoken.
 If you are looking for a job in Russia and you are a native English speaker, this works to your advantage.
 As business around the world continues to evolve, one thing is for certain (at least for now), English is the dominant language of global business.
 The Russian market is no exception.

 We have even created the Expatriant job board specifically for expats in Russia.
-It is the only expat focused job board currently in Russia.
+It is the only expat-focused job board currently in Russia.
 For more exhaustive tips on finding a job in Russia, check out our Ultimate Guide to Expat Jobs in Russia.

 Easy Work Permit and Work Visa Regulations

-As in just about any country, to get a job in Russia, you must have an invitation from your potential employer.
+Just about any country, to get a job in Russia, you must have an invitation from your potential employer.
 Your employer must also prove that they can’t find any suitable candidate locally for the job.
 These two obstacles are what usually stop people from searching for a job in Russia.
 Don’t let this stop you.

 First, don’t worry about the invitation, this is very easy for a Russian employer to provide.
 Once they have decided to offer you a job, it is simply a formality.